 All returning students need to complete the FAFSA every year.
 Our federal school code is 003705.
 Freshman and transfer applicants must complete the FAFSA in order to be eligible for federal financial aid.
 Freshman and transfer applicants also must complete the CSS Profile (code number 5115) in order to receive any additional need based financial aid.
 Please note that consideration for merit scholarships does not require the submission of either the FAFSA or CSS Profile.

-The FAFSA for 2018-19 will be available for students to file as early as October 1, 2017.
+The FAFSA for 2019 - 20 became available for students to file on October 1, 2018.
 However please note that you are not required to file this early, as our aid deadlines are quite a bit later than this early filing date.
 Please refer to our announcement on priority filing dates for further information.

 If you are a new or current student and need assistance in applying for your loans, we suggest that you start at our Loan Application page.